First dance majors present their choreography

 The dynamic piece is performed to live music by a five-piece student band.

 Portier, who has a long history at the Bates Dance Festival including performances with festival mainstay David Dorfman Dance, also worked with students during an autumn residency.
 Previewed in performance in October, her piece will be performed in its entirety in the November concert, with costumes designed by Christine McDowell and Carol Farrell of Bates.

 Visiting Assistant Professor of Dance Rachel Boggia has made two works for students in a dance ensemble course in collaboration with professors William Seeley in philosophy and William Matthews in music, and with Matt Duvall of the college’s Imaging Center.
 Students in Boggia’s improvisation course will perform, too.

 Dancers in an advanced jazz repertory course will present a piece by faculty member Debi Irons.
 And Carol Dilley will make the Schaeffer Theatre debut of a solo work that she has presented nationally and internationally, titled “Grito” — Spanish for a cry or a yell.

-Tags: Bates Modern Dance Company dance major Kwame Ross Michael Wimberly
+Tags: Bates Modern Dance Company Class of 2012 dance major Kwame Ross Michael Wimberly

 Leave a Reply